jacebenson/cedar/docs/docs/deploy/introduction.md

 Any environment variables used locally, e.g. in your `env.defaults` or `.env`, must also be added to your hosting provider settings.
 (See documentation specific to your provider.)

-Additionally, if your application uses env vars on the Web Side, you must configure Redwood's build process to make them available in production.
-See the [Redwood Environment Variables doc](environment-variables.md) for instructions.
+Additionally, if your application uses env vars on the Web Side, you must configure Cedar's build process to make them available in production.
+See the [Cedar Environment Variables doc](environment-variables.md) for instructions.